-Long-term equity incentives are intended to provide compensation opportunities based on the creation of stockholder value and an increase in our stock price.
-The employment agreements in effect for 2019 allow for grants of performance-based awards and restricted stock units which generally have a three-year cliff vesting schedule.
+Long-term equity incentive awards are intended to provide compensation opportunities based on the creation of stockholder value and an increase in our stock price.
+The employment agreements in effect for 2020 allow for grants of performance-based awards and restricted stock units which have a three-year cliff vesting schedule.